-The principal activities of the subsidiaries are disclosed in Note 10 to the financial statements.
+The principal activities of the subsidiaries and associates are disclosed in Note 10 and Note 11 to the financial statements respectively.

-The consolidated financial statements of the Group and the statement of financial position and statement of changes in equity of the Company for the year ended 30 September 2018 were authorised for issue by the Board Of Directors on 4 January 2019.
+The consolidated financial statements of the Group and the statement of financial position and statement of changes in equity of the Company for the year ended 30 September 2019 were authorised for issue by the Board of Directors on 27 December 2019.